averysmithproductions/faithinventory-com-thalliumeli/README.md

 To deploy this lambda code, follow these steps:

-1. Install the node modules.
+1. Within this directory, install the node modules.
 You'll only have to do this once.

 ```
 nvm use